TYPO3/Fluid/doc/FLUID_STRUCTURE.md

 the `TemplatePaths` instance - which means that by filling the `TemplatePaths` instance with information about your MVC context you can have Fluid automatically resolve the paths of template files associated with controller actions.

-Templates may or may not use a Layout (indicated by the use of `<f:layout name="LayoutName" />` in the template source).
+Templates may or may not use a Layout.
+The Layout can be indicated by the use of `<f:layout name="LayoutName" />` in the template source, or by the special variable `layoutName` if found in the `VariableContainer`.

 Fluid will behave slightly different when a Template uses a Layout and when it does not:

 * When no Layout is used, _the template is rendered directly_ and will output everything not contained in an `<f:section>`
 * When a Layout is used, _the Template itself is not rendered directly_.
 Instead, the Template defines any number of `<f:section>`